ryan4yin/nix-config/README.md

 ## Why NixOS & Flakes?

 Nix allows for easy-to-manage, collaborative, reproducible deployments.
 This means that once something is setup and configured once, it works (almost) forever.
-If someone else shares their configuration, anyone can make use of it(if you really understand what you're copying/refering now).
+If someone else shares their configuration, anyone can just use of it(if you really understand what you're copying/refering now).

 As for Flakes, refer to [Introduction to Flakes - NixOS & Nix Flakes Book](https://nixos-and-flakes.thiscute.world/nixos-with-flakes/introduction-to-flakes)